 There are many concerns and advice should be sought as soon as possible post separation (if not before) to discuss where you stand and to understand the steps that need to be taken.

-If you can reach a financial settlement with your spouse without the need for Court proceedings, you may need a Consent Order detailing the terms of that agreement.
-A Consent Order is a document detailing the terms of a financial settlement which is approved by both parties and filed with the Court for approval and sealing during the divorce process.
+If you agree a financial settlement with your spouse, following separation, you should make arrangements for a Consent Order (also known as a Financial Order) to be prepared, detailing the terms of your agreement.
+A Consent Order is a document detailing the terms of a financial settlement, willingly entered into by both parties and filed with the Court for approval and sealing during the divorce process.
 Once sealed by the Court, a Consent Order becomes a legally binding Order of the Court.

-Applying for a divorce does not automatically address all financial issues.
-Finalising the divorce does not close the door on financial claims.
-Many people find themselves on the receiving end of a financial application made by their ex-spouse long after the divorce proceedings have been finalised.
+Many people are not aware that applying for a divorce does not automatically address all financial issues, and finalising the divorce does not automatically close the door on financial claims.
+Often, people find themselves on the receiving end of a financial application made by their ex-spouse long after the divorce proceedings have been finalised.

 Urgent financial applications

 If, for example, your spouse has stopped assisting you financially and you are struggling to meet your financial obligations, you may need to make an urgent application to the Court to seek an Order for interim spousal maintenance (also called an application for “Maintenance pending suit”).